m00nbek/asset-cleaner/README.md

 Searching for .xcassets directories...

-Found 1 asset catalog: Symptom Checker/Symptom Checker/Resources/Assets.xcassets
+Found 1 asset catalog: MyApp/MyApp/Resources/Assets.xcassets
 Use this catalog?
 [Y/n] y

 🔍 Scanning for asset usage in: Assets.xcassets